Welcome to Peer Assistance and Review

 • Reviews concerns of participating teachers, CTs, or supervising administrators regarding the PAR program;

-o Successful completion of the PAR program and return to formal cycle of evaluation;
+o Successful completion of the PAR program and return to the formal cycle of evaluation;

 o An additional year of PAR assistance;